1) My story begins the year after the Flood,

 To indulge their most violent and smuttiest passions.

-All that were vulnerable were subjected to abuse
+All who were vulnerable were subjected to abuse

 And discarded in the most shameful of fashions.